 GREATEST TENNIS SERVE BOTS | In the world of tennis, it all starts with the serve.
 Quite literally.
 Careers, seasons, tournaments, matches, sets, and points are all initiated by the player who is serving.
 Given the importance of the serve in tennis, it’s no surprise that a decent serve is a must-have for every pro on the tour.

-The development of new racket technology in rackets and improved fitness of today’s players have made it much easier for returners to take advantage of weak serves.
+The development of new racket technology in rackets and improved fitness of today’s players have made it much easier for returners to take advantage.
 In contrast, an elite serve can earn numerous “free points” and give players an upper hand in any match.

 On the extreme end of the spectrum, there are some players whose serves are considered to be too effective, so much so that their serve is the only good thing about their game.
 These players are labelled “servebots” by fans today.
 With that out of the way, let’s take a look at some of the greatest serve-bots in tennis.

 Americans tend to be pretty good at serving, and Sam Querrey is no different.
 He holds the record for the most consecutive aces in a match (10 against James Blake in 2007).

 While Querrey is a popular figure within American tennis, he is also seen as something of an underachiever, in the light of his well-balanced game.
 Just about every American male brings a terrific serve and a pile-driving forehand to the court.
 This seems to be the legacy of their baseball-heavy upbringing – but Querrey’s backhand also has excellent feel.

 #4 Milos Raonic: